EleonoreMizo/chickendream/README.md

 * **`sigma`** (0.35): Radius of the gaussian kernel for the vision filter.
 Valid range: [0 ; 1].
 The larger the radius, the smoother the picture.
 Smallest values are more prone to aliasing.
 0 is a special value indicating that a single-pixel rectangular filter should be used instead of a gaussian.
 For grains with a small radius (standard use), this should be the fastest option, visually equivalent to `sigma = 0.3`, offering an excellent quality (minimum leaking between adjascent pixels).

 * **`res`** (1000): Filter resolution, directly translating into output data bitdepth.
 Must be greater than 0.
 1024 is equivalent to a 10-bit output.
 Keep in mind that the pixel values are linear.
 The higher the resolution, the slower the algorithm.
-Large grain require a smaller `res`.
+Large grains require a smaller `res`.

 * **`rad`** (0.025): Average grain radius, in pixels.
 Must be greater than 0.
 The smaller the grains, the higher the picture fidelity (given a high enough `res`), and the slower the processing.